A new way to unify all fermion and boson fields, including gravity: Introduction

-The starting assumptions:\\ i.
-The second quantised fermion and boson fields are described as a tensor product of basis in ordinary space-time and of ``basis vectors'' describing the internal spaces of fermions (as a superposition of an odd product of operators $\gamma^a$) and bosons (as a superposition of even products of operators $\gamma^a$), \\ ii.
-Fermions and bosons have non-zero momentum only in $d=(3+1)$,\\ iii.
-Bosons carry the space index $\alpha$,\\ offer an elegant and unique description of all the properties of the so far observed fermion and boson fields,\\ lead to:\\ a.
-Fermions appear in families, which include fermions and antifermions.\\ b.
-Bosons appear in two orthogonal groups, one group transforms family members into other family members, the second group transforms any of the family members into the same family member of the rest of the families.\\ c.
-Fermion fields obey the anti-commutation relations and boson fields obey the commutation relations, both obeying the postulates of Dirac for the second-quantised fermion and boson fields, explaining Dirac's postulates of the second quantisation of fermion and boson fields. \\ d.
-The analysis of the fermion and boson internal spaces with respect to the subgroups $SO(1,3), SU(2),$ $SU(2), SU(3), U(1)$ of the group $SO(13,1)$, offers the description of the observed families of quarks and leptons, appearing in families, and of tensor (gravitons), vector (photons, weak bosons, gluons), and scalar (Higgs) boson fields, explaining also other observed properties of fermions and bosons (like the appearance of the dark matter~\cite{gn2009}, the matter-antimatter asymmetry in the universe~\cite{n2014matterantimatter}, several predictions~\cite{gn2013,JMP2013}).\\ e.
-The Pauli matrices in any even $d$ can easily be represented with the ``basis vectors'' for fermion fields, and any matrices in the adjoint representations can be written with the ``basis vectors'' for boson fields.\\ f.
-The vacuum is not the negative energy Dirac vacuum; it is just the quantum vacuum.\\ g.
-Although the internal spaces of fermions and bosons demonstrate so many different properties (anticommuting fermions appear in families, and have half-integer spins and charges in the fundamental representations, commuting bosons appear in two orthogonal groups, have no families, and have integer spins and charges in adjoint representations), the simple algebraic multiplication with the $\gamma^{a}$ relates both kinds of ``basis vectors''.\\ h.
-In odd-dimensional spaces, $d=(2n+1)$, the fermion and boson fields have very peculiar properties: Half of the ``basis vectors'', $2^{\frac{2n}{2}-1}$ $\times \,2^{\frac{2n}{2}-1}$, have the properties of fields in $2n$-dimensional part of space (the anticommuting ``basis vectors'' appear in families and have their Hermitian conjugate partners in a separate group, the commuting ``basis vectors'' appear in two orthogonal groups) among the rest of the ``basis vectors'', that is $2^{\frac{2n}{2}-1}$ $\times \, 2^{\frac{2n}{2}-1}$, anticommuting appear in two orthogonal groups, and commuting appear in families and have their Hermitian conjugate partners in a separate group~ \cite{n2023MDPI,n2023NPB,n2024NPB}.\\
+{\bf . \,\, } The analysis of the fermion and boson internal spaces with respect to the subgroups $SO(1,3), SU(2),$ $SU(2), SU(3), U(1)$ of the group $SO(13,1)$, offers the description of the observed families of quarks and leptons, appearing in families, and of tensor (gravitons), vector (photons, weak bosons, gluons), and scalar (Higgs) boson fields, explaining also other observed properties of fermions and bosons (like the appearance of the dark matter~\cite{gn2009}, the matter-antimatter asymmetry in the universe~\cite{n2014matterantimatter}, and several other predictions~\cite{gn2014,tdn2014IJMP,nh2021RPPNP}). \\ {\bf . \,\, } The Pauli matrices for spins and charges in any even $d$ for either fundamental or adjoint representations can easily be found by applying the corresponding operators, $S^{ab}$ or ${\cal S}^{ab}$, on the ``basis vectors'' of fermions or of bosons.\\ {\bf . \,\, } There are in internal space with $d=2(2n+1)$, $2^{\frac{d}{2}-1}$ $\times \,2^{\frac{d}{2}-1}$ ``basis vectors'' of fermion fields, arranged in an odd number of nilpotents, and the same number of their Hermitian conjugate partners.
+And there are twice $2^{\frac{d}{2}-1}$ $\times \,2^{\frac{d}{2}-1}$ ``basis vectors'' with an even number of nilpotents describing two orthogonal boson fields. \\ {\bf . \,\, } In odd-dimensional spaces, $d=(2n+1)$, the fermion and boson fields have very peculiar properties: Half of the ``basis vectors'', $2^{\frac{2n}{2}-1}$ $\times \,2^{\frac{2n}{2}-1}$, have the properties of fields in the $2n$-dimensional space (the anticommuting ``basis vectors'' appear in families and have their Hermitian conjugate partners in a separate group, the commuting ``basis vectors'' appear in two orthogonal groups).
+Among the rest of the ``basis vectors'', that is, in $2^{\frac{2n}{2}-1}$ $\times \, 2^{\frac{2n}{2}-1}$ cases, the anticommuting appear in two orthogonal groups, and commuting appear in families and have their Hermitian conjugate partners in a separate group~\cite{n2023MDPI,n2023NPB,n2024NPB}.\\ {\bf . \,\, } In this contribution, all fields, fermions and bosons (tensors, vectors and scalars) are massless.
+This contribution does not discuss the breaking of symmetries and the appearance of massive fermion fields.
+There are condensates which make several scalar fields, as well as some of the fermion and vector boson fields, massive, discussed in Ref.~\cite{nh2021RPPNP}.~\footnote{ The breaks of symmetries are expected to follow similarly to the case when we describe one kind of boson fields with $\omega^{ab}{}_{\alpha}$ and another kind with $\tilde{\omega}^{ab}{}_{\alpha}$, presented in Ref.~\cite{nh2021RPPNP}. }\\